mk-fg/firefox-homepage-generator/README.md

 Templates and static assets in the "parts" directory will be used to construct result in one of a few ways:

+ * Build one "fat" html file with all the assets embedded in it.

  * Build html file and copy it along with separate static "assets" files into a target directory.

- * Build one "fat" html file with all the assets embedded in it (TODO).

  * Produce a single "lean" html file with asset links to various external CDN sources (kinda bad idea, TODO).